Alaa304/Alaa304/README.md

 - 🗄️ Experienced with SQL Server & Entity Framework Core
 - 🔐 Interested in Clean Architecture & Authentication
 - 🚀 Passionate about SaaS Products & Entrepreneurship
-- 🌍 Looking for Remote Opportunities in Europe
 - 📫 Reach me at **alaa99en@gmail.com**

 ---